SenecaCountyOhio/SenCO-GIS-Guide/Guides/08_CAUV.md

 # Current Agricultural Use Valuation Program

 ## Purpose
-The purpose of this paper is to outline Seneca County's administration of the Current Agricultural Use Valuation program, as well as document changes to the process in 2019 and 2020.
+The purpose of this document is to provide an overview of Seneca County's administration of the Current Agricultural Use Valuation program, as well as identify changes to the process in 2019 and 2020.

 ## Background
 In order to support Ohio's agricultural producers, the State of Ohio established